Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/layered-architecture.md

 All of these are the means for the system to receive requests from the external environment and communicate the output.

-### Business Logic Layer
+## Business Logic Layer

 As the name suggests,
-This layer is responsible for implementing,
-And encapsulating the program’s business logic.
+This layer is responsible for implementing and encapsulating the program’s business logic.

-This is the place where business decisions are implemented.
 As Eric Evans says, this layer is the heart of software.

-### Data Access Layer
+## Data Access Layer

 The data access layer provides access to persistence mechanisms.

-In the pattern’s original form, this referred to the system’s database.
+In the pattern’s original form,
+This referred to the system’s database.

-However, as in the case of the presentation layer,
-The layer’s responsibility is broader for modern systems.
+However, the layer’s responsibility is broader for modern systems.

 First, ever since the NoSQL revolution broke out,
 it is common for a system to work with multiple databases.